-The Company's current plans for the Sugarloaf Peak Project consist of maintaining the project in good standing until the metallurgical testing on the drill results from the 2020 Phase 1 drill program is completed in order to confirm whether to proceed with a Phase 2 drill program as proposed in the Sugarloaf Peak Technical Report.
+The Company's current plans for the Sugarloaf Peak Project consist of maintaining the project in good standing until the metallurgical testing on the drill results from the 2020 Phase 1 drill program is completed in order to confirm whether to proceed with a Phase 2 drill program.
 The following table summarizes the Company's current plans at the Sugarloaf Peak Project and the total estimated costs.
-The Company expects to complete metallurgical testing on the results from its Phase I drill program at the Sugarloaf Peak Project in 2022.
+The Company expects to complete metallurgical testing on the results from its Phase I drill program at the Sugarloaf Peak Project by the first half of 2023.